 These questions are of varying difficulty and length.
+Starred questions are not necessarily harder, but are extra questions.
 Comments, corrections and clarifications can be emailed to jg352.
 You can find this sheet on www.dpmms.cam.ac.uk/~jg352/teaching.html.